borodin-vasiliy/php-stories/README.md

 Additional params for images:

 * "path" - required - required param with path and filename of image, ex. __DIR__."image/cat.jpg"
-* "scale" - scale of element, we dont have width and height params, just scale
+* "scale" - 1 default - scale of element, we dont have width and height params, just scale

 ### Add text to stories